vigneshkrishnamoorthy/dotfiles/README.md

 - rxvt-unicode
 - urxvt-perls - for mouseless text selection and navigation in the terminal
 - acpi - for battery information in the bar
+- xbindkeys - for adding keyboard controls on Spotify Linux Client

 All of the folders are now linked using gnu/stow.
 Install stow from the repository and use `stow /foldername/` to make the required symlinks.